 Monkey See.
 Monkey Do.

-In my never-ending quest to balance my social and essential selves, it helps me to think of my social self as a band of monkeys perched on my shoulder overseeing my every move.
+In my never-ending quest to balance my social and essential selves, it helps me to think of my social self as a band of capuchin monkeys perched on my shoulder overseeing my every move.
 They vacillate between lazily chomping on bananas and grooming each other when life is calm.
-But when they sense danger brought on by my essential self's wilder side, their shrieks are thunderous.
+But when they sense danger brought on by my openness to experience or any outside force they don't fully understand, they jump about with ear-splitting shrieks.

-Similar to the mind monkeys many Buddhists quiet during meditation, my monkeys dole out thoughts that create suffering like penny candy.
+My mind monkeys dole out thoughts that create suffering like penny candy.
 Why?
 Remember my social self's job is to keep me safe and acceptable to society.
 But my social self and her monkeys can take their job too seriously.
+And regret is one of their most potent weapons.

 Why?
 Because the thought was likely untrue.
 It was fabricated by my social self to keep me safe.